 “Gifted and talented children are, in fact, deprived [if they remain in unsuitable learning environments] and can suffer psychological damage and permanent impairment of their abilities to function well which is equal to or greater than the similar deprivation suffered by any other population with special needs.”

-Here we begin our review of the different types of gifted programs.
+Here we begin our review of the different types of programs for gifted kids.
 We first outline the options, along with their strengths and weaknesses.
 Further down the page, we synthesize this into a comparison table and look at what types of students might fit what type of program.
 Much further down, we offer advice on choosing a specific program, including questions to ask yourself about your child.
-Further down still, we list the schools with gifted programs and provide tools for comparing those schools in terms of the specific accommodations they offer.
+Further down still, we provide tools for comparing those schools in terms of the specific accommodations they offer.

 The two main kinds of gifted programs are dedicated gifted environments and in-class adaptations.
 Each option has its benefits and potential drawbacks.
 To help your search for the right program, we summarize some common arguments used in support of each option.
 These arguments are generic, in that they aren’t tailored to your child.
 Moreover, it’s often just as important to look at the specific school or program as it is to look at the type of program.